Andrés Ulises Castillo Villarreal: Psychiatric profile

 Andrés Castillo was characterized by profilers as a psychopath and a classic sexual sadist.
 It is known that Castillo was the victim of repeated sexual abuse during his childhood, and in the opinion Nicolás González, the fact that all his victims were male and the way in which he committed the murders is a sign of the "emotional charge" of the abuses performed on him.
-According to the hypothesis of the criminal profilers, Castillo would've relived the sexual abuses he experienced by switching roles, where he was no longer the helpless victim but the perpetrator with absolute power.
+According to criminal profilers, Castillo likely relived his own sexual abuse by reversing roles, transforming from the helpless victim to the perpetrator wielding absolute power.

-Within the modus operandi of the Chihuahua Ripper, it highlights his obsessive behaviors as the fact that he used the same coping saw in each of the homicides and especially the ritualistic behavior of leaving toys next to the bodies, according to a hypothesis of the specialists of the prosecutor's office these toys represented "the gifts that he could've received as a child", apparently projecting himself as he was a child to his victims, culturally with the toys being a common ofrenda for a dead child.
+Within the modus operandi of the Chihuahua Ripper, his obsessive behaviors stand out, particularly his use of the same coping saw in each homicide and his ritualistic act of leaving toys next to the bodies.
+According to a hypothesis by specialists at the prosecutor's office, Castillo projected his childhood onto his victims, with the toys representing "the gifts he could have received as a child."
+A toy could also symbolize an offering to a deceased child's ofrenda.

 Detention and conviction

-Andrés Castillo was arrested on January 6, 2016 in Vista Cerro Grande colony, as he was in possession of several doses of methamphetamine.
-He emphasizes the fact that in the last of his crimes he would have been very careless in contrast to the previous murders, where he conducted himself in a methodical way that he left no evidence, believing that he would never be captured.
+Andrés Castillo was arrested on January 6, 2016, in Vista Cerro Grande colony, while in possession of several doses of methamphetamine.
+He emphasizes the fact that, in his last crime, he was very careless compared to his previous murders, where he had conducted himself in a methodical way, leaving no evidence and believing that he would never be captured.
 On December 5, 2017, he was sentenced to 120 years imprisonment.